 Welcome to the Energy Trilemma Colorwheel!

-This visualization uses public World Energy Council
+This visualization uses public World Energy Council data to

-in their two curated indicators:
+explore the component deficit/advantage in their two curated indicators:

 Energy Trilemma & Contextual Performance